 Grant Schley

-he Eighteenth Amendment (Amendment XVIII) of the United States Constitution established the prohibition of alcohol in the United States.
-The amendment was proposed by Congress on December 18, 1917, and was ratified by the requisite number of states on January 16, 1919.
+The Eighteenth Amendment (Amendment XVIII) of the United States Constitution established the prohibition of alcohol in the United States.
+Congress proposed the amendment on December 18, 1917, and it was ratified by the requisite number of states on January 16, 1919.
 The Eighteenth Amendment was repealed by the Twenty-first Amendment on December 5, 1933.
 It is the only amendment to be repealed.
-So Far Hills was a dry town from the beginning.
+So Far, Hills was a dry town from the beginning.

 Schley’s Community Development